ukaea/fair-mast-ingestion/README.md

 ### Ingestion to S3

-To ingest to S3 you must edit the config files in `./configs` to include the an upload entry specifying the endpoint and location to upload data to.
+To ingest to S3 you must edit the config files in `./configs` to include the upload entry.
+You must specify the endpoint url and location to upload data to.
 For example the following config sets the base path and endpoint url for object storage at CSD3:

 ```yaml